great-expectations/great_expectations/docs/guides/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.md

 ```python file=../../../../tests/integration/docusaurus/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.py#L144-L151
 ```

-### 6. Plot the Data Assistant's calculated Metrics and produced Expectaions
+### 6. Plot the Data Assistant's calculated Metrics and produced Expectations

+To see a batch-level visualization of each Metric computed by the Onboarding Data Assistant run:

 ```python file=../../../../tests/integration/docusaurus/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.py#L163
 ```

+To see the associated Expectations produced by the Onboarding Data Assistant run:

 ```python file=../../../../tests/integration/docusaurus/expectations/data_assistants/how_to_create_an_expectation_suite_with_the_onboarding_data_assistant.py#L168
 ```